 But was God forbidding lending at interest to others, besides the desperately poor?

 No. In fact, God also declared in the Mosaic Law: “You may charge interest to a foreigner” (Deut.
 23:20).
 So obviously some lending at interest was acceptable.

 Certainly there is nothing wrong with lending money at interest to people who intend to use their loans to make money through business or investment.
 It is only right that, if the borrower prospers from his loan, he should share some of his profits with the lender who was partly responsible, through his sacrifice, for the borrower’s success.

-In our day, when currencies are not backed by anything tangible or valuable such as gold, and when governments keep printing more currency and fueling inflation, the person who loans at no interest becomes a giver as well as a loaner, as he accepts less repayment than what he loaned due to the erosion of the currency’s value.
-Most people don’t realize that the U.S. dollar (as of 2012) has lost 96 percent of its purchasing power since 1913.
-What cost $20 in the year I was born (1958) now costs $160.
-That’s an inflation rate of 700 percent.
+In our day, when currencies are not backed by anything tangible or valuable such as gold, and when governments keep printing more currency and fueling inflation, the person who loans at no interest becomes a giver as well as a loan-giver, as he accepts less repayment than what he loaned due to the erosion of the currency’s value.
+Most people don’t realize that the U.S. dollar (as of 2022) has lost 96 percent of its purchasing power since 1913.
+That means a $1 bill from 1913 would have less than 4 cents in purchasing power today.
+What cost $20 in the year I was born (1958) now costs $192 (in 2022).
+That’s an inflation rate of 862 percent.